franzbu/EnhancedSpaces.spoon/README.md

-## Additional Features
-### mSpace Control
+## mSpace Control
 mSpace Control provides previews of your mSpaces and enables you to switch between them via keyboard or pointing device. mSpace Control also allows you to select windows individually.

-To enable mSpace Control, add the following lines to your `init.lua` and adjust the keys in case you prefer to use different ones:
+Press `alt` and `tab` to open mSpace Control; in case you'd like to change the keys, add the following lines to your `init.lua` and adjust the keys to your liking:

 ``` lua
   -- mSpace Control